 Customer support

-The essential features or enhancements you want to deliver must get communicated to the customer support staff.
-It allows them to keep customers informed and set more realistic expectations.
+You must communicate the essential features or enhancements you want to deliver to the customer support staff.
+This allows them to keep customers informed and set more realistic expectations.

 Engineering